jpanther/congo/README.md

-# Hugo Congo Theme
+# Congo

-Congo is designed to be a lightweight and fast theme for Hugo.
+Congo is designed to be a fast, lightweight theme for Hugo.
 It's based upon Tailwind CSS with a clean and minimalist design.

 ## Features